Dave-YP/Dave-YP/README.md

 ### 🚀 My Projects

-- **[Cosmic Heat Pygame](https://github.com/Dave-YP/cosmic-heat-pygame)**: A 2D space shooter game built with Pygame.
-Shoot first, ask questions never. 🌌

 - **[A Platform for Designers - Backend](https://github.com/a-platform-for-designers/a-platform-for-designers-backend)**: A job platform for designers looking to find gigs.
 Built with love, powered by Python and Django. 🎨
+- **Clothing E-Commerce (FastAPI + Docker)**: An online clothing store with user accounts, product catalog, shopping cart, and admin panel.
+Built with FastAPI, PostgreSQL, Docker, and modern frontend practices. 🛒👕
 - **[FastAPI Telegram Bot ChatGPT Client](https://github.com/Dave-YP/fastapi-telegram-bot-chatgpt-client)**: A FastAPI-based website and Telegram bot that connects with the ChatGPT API.
 Because talking to AI is cooler than talking to most people. 🤖

 - **[Speak 2 Switch](https://github.com/Dave-YP/speak-2-switch.git)**: A voice-controlled application that interacts with smart switches.
+- **[Cosmic Heat Pygame](https://github.com/Dave-YP/cosmic-heat-pygame)**: A 2D space shooter game built with Pygame.
+Shoot first, ask questions never. 🌌

 ---